-This Draft Programmatic Environmental Impact Statement (Programmatic EIS) discusses the potential environmental impacts that could result from implementation of projects proposed for the Building Excellence V (BEX V) Program.
-The BEX V Program is a continuation of the levy program begun in 1995 to care for Seattle Public Schools' (SPS) building inventory and to respond to the community's changing needs.
+This Final Programmatic Environmental Impact Statement (Final Programmatic EIS) discusses the potential environmental impacts that could result from implementation of projects proposed for the Building Excellence V (BEX V) Program.
+The BEX V Program is a continuation of the levy program begun in 1995 to care for SPS's building inventory and to respond to the community's changing needs.

-This Draft Programmatic EIS evaluates the impacts of four alternatives- (1) a no action alternative; (2) an alternative that would meet capacity and condition needs by replacing, modernizing, or constructing additions at existing schools and constructing a new downtown elementary school and a new downtown high school with a stadium; (3) an alternative that would increase capacity by constructing new schools at new sites throughout the District; and (4) an alternative that would provide additional capacity by modernizing and constructing additions at existing buildings.
-All action alternatives would include athletic field improvements and lighting projects, school safety equipment and supplies, technology upgrades, and systems repair and replacement projects.
+This Final Programmatic EIS evaluates the impacts of four alternatives- (1) a no action alternative; (2) an alternative that would meet capacity and condition needs by replacing, modernizing, or constructing additions at existing schools and constructing a new downtown elementary school and a new downtown high school with a stadium; (3) an alternative that would increase capacity by constructing new schools at new sites throughout the District; and (4) an alternative that would provide additional capacity by modernizing and constructing additions at existing buildings.
+All action alternatives would include athletic field improvements and lighting projects and systems repair and replacement projects.
 The impacts are evaluated in this document at a non-project or programmatic level.
 Specific projects proposed under the BEX V Program will undergo additional project-level SEPA review in the form of a SEPA Checklist, SEPA EIS, or addendum to this Programmatic EIS, as appropriate.